 Various talk therapies treat substance abuse and addiction.
 No method has been proven to be more effective than another, as psychotherapy needs to be tailored to a person’s addiction and individual needs.

-However, the most common counseling treatment choices for addiction involve:
+However, the most common counselling treatment choices for addiction involve the following:

 - Contingency management therapy